Last updated: December 3, 2021

 When the smoke of the battle cleared, and the bodies returned to the earth, life went on at the site of the Battle of New Orleans.
 The plantation of Ignacio de Lino de Chalmet shuttered, and the land changed hands a number of times, by 1870 belonging to free man of color and grocer of New Orleans Jean-Pierre Fazende.
 Although this swampy land lacked even a road connecting it back to New Orleans, it had two notable features: cheap land and seclusion from the post- Civil War race tensions increasingly plaguing the city.
 Fazende divided his land into 33 lots and sold it off.
 And so the community of Fazendeville was born.

 What stories have value?
 Whose history will be preserved?
 What knowledge is sacrificed in making those choices?
-Chalmette Superintendent Lyle K. Linch faced these difficult questions in 1961, as the National Park Service prepared to celebrate the sesquicentennial of the War of 1812.
-Prominently placed in the middle of the battlefield, Fazendeville was an obvious anachronism, making it difficult for visitors to appreciate the historic significance of the field, and Chalmette Battlefield’s national significance in the War of 1812.
-Linch and many others thought that the community needed to go, in order to enhance the sesquicentennial commemoration.
-It was a once-in-a-lifetime event, and meanwhile in the 1960s in Louisiana people of color in had few rights, and the civil rights struggle the community was embroiled in was not yet considered history worth preserving.
+Lyle K. Linch was the superintendent of Chalmette in 1961, as the National Park Service prepared to commemorate the sesquicentennial of the War of 1812.
+Located in the middle of the Battle of New Orleans battlefield, Fazendeville was an anachronism (something out of its time) for visitors learning about Chalmette Battlefield’s significance in the War of 1812.
+Linch and others thought that the community should go in order to enhance the sesquicentennial commemoration, and in 1960s Louisiana, people of color had few rights and the civil rights struggle the community was embroiled in was not yet considered history worth preserving.